-The NFL released the official 2013-14 schedule today, and what can I say… for the 10th (11th?) straight year, I’ve got your Pittsburgh Steelers schedule for Outlook ready to go!
+The NFL released the official 2014-15 schedule today, and for the 12th straight year, I’ve got your Pittsburgh Steelers schedule for Outlook ready to go!

-I have made a few changes since last year’s schedule:
+Once again I have made a few changes to the schedule:

 - Download the zip file to your desktop and unzip.